Sirraide/gumsmaqqer/README.md

 First, clone the repo.
 Then:

 Linux: Run `./build.sh`.\
-Windows: Use Visual Studio.
+Windows:\* Use Visual Studio.

-PS: You will get warnings on Windows because Windows is Windows.
+\*You will get warnings on Windows because Windows is Windows.
+Also, this project uses a shared library, so er, good luck!